About the VSPC

 - Advisory votes regarding which utilities are responsible for projects and how costs are allocated for non-transmission alternatives.

 - Procedures for facilitating assignment of responsibility for planning and implementation work.

 - A prescribed process for identifying grid reliability issues and evaluating the potential to solve them with non-poles-and-wires solutions, such as distributed generation, energy efficiency and demand response.

 - Collaboration among energy stakeholders, including all utilities, public representatives, the Public Service Department, the Energy Efficiency Utilities (EEU), and the Sustainably Priced Energy Enterprise Development (SPEED) Facilitator.

 The VSPC is the outgrowth of VELCO’s Northwest Reliability Project, which was permitted in 2005.
 The 63-mile upgrade was the first major project undertaken on Vermont’s transmission system for 30 years.
-In granting its permit, the Public Service Board (PSB) concluded that the line was needed, but that, with earlier planning, the reliability problems in question might have been addressed with less costly, non-transmission solutions.
+In granting its permit, the Public Utility Commission (PUC) concluded that the line was needed, but that, with earlier planning, the reliability problems in question might have been addressed with less costly, non-transmission solutions.